lidarbd/MySite/README.md

-# Lidar Ben-Dor - Software Engineer Portfolio
+# Lidar Ben-Dor - Portfolio

 Welcome to my portfolio website!
 This site is a showcase of my work, skills, and experiences as a Software Engineer.